getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/contexts.md

 sidebar_order: 9
 ---

-The context interfaces provide additional context data.
+The Contexts Interface provides additional context data.
 Typically, this is data related to the current user and the environment.
 For example, the device or application version.
 Its canonical name is `contexts`.

 The `contexts` type can be used to define arbitrary contextual data on the event.
 It accepts an object of key/value pairs.
 The key is the “alias” of the